 In mode 0, Z is a switch.
 The switch occurs at 0V.
 Hysteresis can be applied to the switching voltage with parameter 1.
+In this mode, the Z knob offers the knob recorder function.

 In mode 1, Z is a trigger.
 A positive-going input edge toggles the switch.
+In this mode, pressing Z toggles the switch manually.